brevzin/brevzin.github.io/_posts/2025-03-25-attributes.md

 };
 ```

-Now, I think this is already bad because other class annotations go in a different spot — `[[nodiscard]]` and `alignas` (while not an attribute anymore) go between `struct` and the class name.
+Now, I think this is already bad because other class annotations go in a different spot — `[[nodiscard]]` and `alignas` (while not an attribute anymore) go between `struct` and the class name, along with all other attributes that apply to the type.
+As well as [annotations](https://wg21.link/p3394), which follow the attribute rules.
 Technically `final` also goes after the class name, but that one is very rarely used.

 But where it gets worse is that this feature should have an extra piece of functionality that it doesn't — primarily because the opt-in is a contextual keyword rather than an attribute.